How to add signatures to emails sent from shared mailboxes

 With CodeTwo, you can set up two kinds of email signatures for shared mailboxes.
 Choose one of the options below based on what you need:

-• Personal signatures – signatures with the sender’s details (name, job title, phone number, etc.) pulled from Entra ID (Azure AD), added to emails sent as / on behalf of shared mailboxes.
+- Personal signatures – signatures with the sender’s details (name, job title, phone number, etc.) pulled from Entra ID (Azure AD), added to emails sent using shared mailboxes.
 See setup instructions

 How to add a personal signature to emails sent from shared mailboxes